byuccl/dac_sdc_2022/_pages/lab_setup.md

   git remote add template [URL OF LAB TEMPLATE REPO]
 ```

-If you evern need to pull down changes I made (I will let you know when this is the case), you can do the following:
+If you ever need to pull down changes I made (I will let you know when this is the case), you can do the following:

 ```
 get fetch template